thanujkumar/docker-hub/pluralsight_jenkins/meta-build/readme.md

  ```

  Next is to create a Jenkinsfile (buildDeploy.Jenkinsfile) which will build a docker image from ./images/Dockerfile and move it to dockerhub

+ Ensure thanujtk/jenkins:lts-jdk11 has maven + docker, so built once-again with Dockerfile having docker as defined at ./Dockerfile

+ Run thanujtk/jenkins:;ts-jdk11 container and then configure job as below pointing to ./buildDeploy.Jenkinsfile
  ```

  ```